bitlayer-org/blog.bitlayer.org/_posts/2024-07-05-BitVM_Bridge_Becomes_Practical.md

 ### Operator reimbursement

 1. **Kickoff 1 Transaction**: After the operator fronts that capital, they will sign and broadcast the Kickoff 1 Transaction built during the Setup phase to open the reimbursement path.
 At this time, the operator will lock 2 BTC as a guarantee for honest reimbursement.
 Any identified malicious behavior will not only prevent the operator from obtaining the payment cost and profit but also result in the loss of the 2 BTC used as a guarantee.
-2. **Start Time Transaction**: Within 6 hours after the confirmation of the Kickoff 1 Transaction, the operator needs to send a Start Time Transaction to reveal the start time of Bob's withdrawal request.
-The start time should be slightly earlier than when Bob initiated the Withdraw Transaction in the side system.
-The Start Time Transaction will also verify that the current BTC time is greater than the start time.
+2. **Start Time Transaction**: Within 6 hours after the confirmation of the Kickoff 1 Transaction, the operator needs to send a Start Time Transaction to reveal the start time of the reimbursement process.
+The start time should be later than the completion time of the Peg-out Transaction.
+The Start Time Transaction will also verify that the current time is greater than the start time.
    1. **Start Time Timeout Transaction**: If the operator does not send a Start Time Transaction within 6 hours to consume the third output of the Kickoff 1 Transaction, any verifier can construct a Start Time Timeout Transaction to punish the operator and terminate the reimbursement process.
 3. **Kickoff 2 Transaction**: Two weeks after the confirmation of the Kickoff 1 Transaction, the operator will construct and sign the Kickoff 2 Transaction, revealing the consensus state of the side system between the start time and two weeks later.
 The goal is to anchor a side system state in Bitcoin for subsequent challenge verification.
-The operator must front within two weeks after Bob issues the Withdraw transaction, and this Peg-out Transaction should also be processed in the side system within the same period.
    1. **Kickoff Timeout Transaction**: The Kickoff 2 Transaction must be announced as soon as possible two weeks after the confirmation of the Kickoff 1 Transaction on the Bitcoin mainnet.
 Otherwise, any verifier can construct a Kickoff Timeout Transaction to punish the operator and terminate the reimbursement process after two weeks and one day.
    2. **Disprove Chain Transaction**: If the side system state revealed by the operator in the Kickoff 2 Transaction is illegal, any verifier can construct a Disprove Chain Transaction to reveal the true side system state.
 For example, if the side system is a POW chain, the verifier can submit a fork with a larger proof of work within the time range of the start time to two weeks later to initiate a Disprove Chain Transaction.
 This will punish the operator and terminate the reimbursement process.
 4. **Take1 Transaction**: The operator will wait for the verifier to verify the submitted side system status and reimbursement behavior.
 This includes checking whether there is a corresponding Bob withdraw transaction in the side system and whether the reimbursement amount and receiving account correspond one-to-one.
 If there is no verifier challenge within three days after the Kickoff 2 Transaction confirmation, the operator will broadcast the Take1 Transaction to withdraw 100 BTC (including 99 BTC and 1 BTC handling fee) from the n-of-n multi-signed address and withdraw the 2 BTC previously used for guarantee.
-5. **Challenge Transaction**: If the verifier detects that there is no withdrawal transaction and Peg-out Transaction that complies with the protocol within the start time to two weeks later, the verifier will pay 1 BTC to construct and broadcast a Challenge Transaction that consumes the first output of Kickoff 1 Transaction to initiate a challenge.
+5. **Challenge Transaction**: If the verifier detects that there is no withdrawal transaction and Peg-out Transaction that complies with the protocol before the start time, the verifier will pay 1 BTC to construct and broadcast a Challenge Transaction that consumes the first output of Kickoff 1 Transaction to initiate a challenge.
 This 1 BTC is used to cover the cost of the operator's response to the challenge and to prevent malicious challenges.
 As a result, the operator will be unable to retrieve assets through the Take1 Transaction.
    1. **Assert Transaction**: When the operator recognizes that the reimbursement behavior is challenged, it will initiate an Assert Transaction three days after the confirmation of the Kickoff 2 Transaction (reserving time for the Disprove Chain).
 This transaction will reveal the zero-knowledge proof of the correct reimbursement and the intermediate variables used by the proof subfunction.
 The zero-knowledge proof verifies whether there is a corresponding withdraw transaction in all blocks of the side system exposed by the operator within two weeks and correctly handles the Peg-out Transaction on the Bitcoin mainnet.
 One possible implementation is that the side system combines Bob's withdraw transaction with the corresponding Peg-out Transaction on the Bitcoin mainnet and binds it to the Kickoff 1 Transaction issued by the operator.
 This also solves the double-spending problem, as the operator cannot reuse the same Kickoff Transaction to apply for reimbursement for the same Peg-out Transaction.
       1. **Disprove Transaction**: Any verifier can synchronize the Assert Transaction from the Bitcoin mainnet to obtain the intermediate variables used to verify the zero-knowledge proof sub-function.
 The verifier can then judge the execution correctness of the zero-knowledge proof verification program locally.
 If the verifier recognizes an execution error in the sub-function, it can provide the input and output unlocking margin submitted by the operator to punish the operator and terminate the reimbursement process.
       2. **Take2 Transaction**: If no verifier initiates a Disprove Transaction within two weeks after the Assert Transaction is confirmed, the operator will broadcast a Take2 Transaction, withdrawing 100 BTC from the n-of-n multi-signed address and 2 BTC previously used for collateral.